westfieldlabs/datetime_helper/README.md

 |`0.0.2`| Added the `ActiveModel` validator          |
 |`0.0.3`| Added the `ActiveModel::Serializer` helper |
 |`1.0.0`| Cleaned up for first official release      |

-## To contribute

-Contributions are welcome.
-See the [contribution instructions](contributing.md) for the preferred contribution process.